Charleston Dirty Birds: Before current era (1910–1983)

 The history of professional baseball in Charleston, dates back to 1910, and a team known as the Charleston Statesmen of the long-forgotten Class D Virginia Valley League.
 In 1911, the Statesmen moved to the Class D Mountain State League, and then folded after that year.
 A new team, the Charleston Senators was formed in 1914 and lasted three seasons in the Class D Ohio State League.
 In 1931, a new Senators team joined the Class C Mid-Atlantic League as an affiliate of the Cincinnati Reds.
 This team lasted until 1943.
 In 1949, the Senators were reformed as a member of the Class A Central League.
 In 1952, the city was granted a franchise in the Triple-A American Association.
 At first, this team was affiliated with the Chicago White Sox, then the Detroit Tigers, and finally the Washington Senators.
 In 1958, the Charleston Senators won the American Association championship.
 The franchise ceased operations after the 1960 season.

 In 1961, the city had no team, but the Triple-A International League San Juan Marlins, affiliated with the St. Louis Cardinals, moved to the city but on May 19 the team was deemed not financially viable.
 In 1962, the Charleston Indians, affiliated with the Cleveland Indians, moved to the city in the Class-A Eastern League, and in 1963 that league was elevated to Double-A. The team folded after the 1964 season.

 Baseball returned to the city in 1971 with the Charleston Charlies of the Triple-A International League.
 The Charlies played in the International League from 1971 to 1983.
 The team had previously been the Columbus Jets.
 The Charlies were affiliated with the Pittsburgh Pirates, Houston Astros, Texas Rangers, and finally the Cleveland Indians.
-The team won the league championship in 1973 and 1977.
-The Charlies left for Maine following the 1983 season, and, after several moves, the team today is now known as the Scranton/Wilkes-Barre RailRiders.
+The team won the International League championship in 1973 and 1977.
+The Charlies left for Maine following the 1983 season, and, after relocating to Moosic, Pennsylvania in 1989, the team is now known as the Scranton/Wilkes-Barre RailRiders.

 Today, the Dirty Birds sell nostalgic "throwback" merchandise from the Pittsburgh-affiliated era of the Charlies, which is generally considered the pinnacle of baseball in the city.